Types Of Injuries Covered Under Wisconsin Workers’ Compensation

-Injuries can happen in any career, from health care workers in the operating room to forklift operators in a factory.
-Occupational workplace exposure; occupational neck, back, shoulder, knee or hip injuries through repetitive motion; or injuries from heavy lifting and twisting can happen to any worker.
-That is when you need an attorney experienced in workers’ compensation law.
+Injuries can happen in any career, from health care workers in the patient room to forklift operators in a factory.
+All types of injuries occur (from the severe to the mundane): occupational workplace exposure; occupational neck, back, shoulder, knee or hip injuries through repetitive motion; slip and fall; workplace facilities; or injuries from heavy lifting and twisting.
+When you have experienced a work-related injury or have questions about the law, that is when you need an attorney experienced in workers’ compensation law.

-Workplace injuries can range from repetitive stress injuries like carpal tunnel syndrome or knee injuries that require knee replacement surgery, to serious bodily injuries like paralysis or even death.
+Workplace injuries can range from repetitive stress injuries like occupational back injuries with surgery or knee injuries that require knee replacement surgery to serious bodily injuries like paralysis or even death.
 Some common causes of work injuries include:

 • A slip-and-fall or trip-and-fall